appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
-1. Verify application for adherence with the requirements as defined in WSTG-ERRH-01
+1. Perform testing for improper access control error handling as defined in WSTG-ERRH-01.

 **Verification**